Cfee2000/twilio-proxy-admin-app/README.md

 The call recording requires that you add a Callback URL to the Twilio Proxy Service via the Twilio Console here: https://www.twilio.com/console/proxy/services/.

 Step 1: Click on your Proxy Service link
-Step 2: Add your webhook in the "Callback URL" optional field. *Note that you need to have an accessible public HTTP/S endpoint running.
+Step 2: Add your callback url in the "Callback URL" optional field. *Note that you need to have an accessible public HTTP/S endpoint running.
 I suggest you use ngrok at least for development purposes * [ngrok](https://ngrok.com/)

 ```
 Example URL: http://XXXXXX.ngrok.io/recordCall (if you are running ngrok)
 ```
+The Callback URL will webhook to your server and route to the "recordCall" endpoint, where it calls the "processRecordCall" async function.
+I use axios to call POST to the recording API *(see [here](https://www.twilio.com/docs/voice/api/recording#create-a-recording-resource) for more info).

 ## Debugging